-This cheesy Tuna Melt Crescent Ring is stuffed with super delicious high quality tuna packed with healthy and flavorful Mediterranean ingredients.
+This cheesy Tuna Melt Crescent Ring is stuffed with super delicious high quality tuna packed with healthy and flavorful ingredients.
 Perfect for a party or as an elegant appetizer or meal.
 Impress your friends deliciously!

 Click on tags in the shoppable image above for the product info.